 2 Optional equipment and loading of the boat will affect the draft measurements.
-Follow the recommendations listed on your capacity plate regarding the maximum amount of weight your boat can safely carry.
+Follow the recommendations regarding the maximum amount of weight your boat can safely carry.

 3 Exceeding this weight will affect the boat's performance.
-DO NOT Exceed the weights listed on the capacity plate.
+DO NOT Exceed the weight listed.